nickmontfort/curveship-js/CURRENT.md

 For Thursday, August 19, at 10am, complete a variable narrative following this procedure & specification:

-1. Pull the current version of the repository to your local system
+1. Pull the current version of the repository to your local system, where your local repo is located (or clone a new version of the current repo, if you like)
 2. Create a folder in "tmp" following naming conventions in reference.html
 3. Include no fewer than 6 events and no more than 10 events in the story.js you write
 4. Write 3 different sets of narrator files (html and js) with matching, descriptive filenames, e.g., surprised.html and surprised.js